Uniswap/interface/README.md

 **Please open all pull requests against the `main` branch.**
 CI checks will run against all PRs.

-## Accessing Uniswap Interface V1
+## Accessing Uniswap V1

-The Uniswap Interface supports swapping against, and migrating or removing liquidity from Uniswap V1.
-However, if you would like to use Uniswap V1, the Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/Uniswap/uniswap-interface/releases/tag/v1.0.0).
+If you would like to use Uniswap V1, the Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/Uniswap/uniswap-interface/releases/tag/v1.0.0).